 Not to sound too much like “socially awkward” physicist Sheldon (played by Jim Parsons, left) on tv show The Big Bang Theory, but intellectual and creative interests can be very highly valued by many of us – even more than relationships.

 Elaine Aron has found in her research there are as many men born with this trait as women, despite the cultural ideal for men to be aggressive.

-In an article of his, Dr. Zeff writes:
+And in an article of his, Ted Zeff writes: